vamsicherukuri/ado-gh-migration/README.md

 **🗂️ Output Files generated:**
 - repository disable report with audit trail: `disable-report-YYYYMMDD-HHmmss.md`
 - Each `gh ado2gh` command within the script produces detailed logs.

+---

+## ⚙️ Reconfigure your local repository

+After successfully migrating the repositories and completing all integrations, developers need to reconfigure their local repositories to point to the new GitHub repository as the remote origin.
+This can be done by running the commands below.

+- Check your curent remotes with: `git remote -v`
+- Change the remote URL for the origin remote to the GitHub repository using this command: `git remote set-url origin <GitHub_repository_URL>`
+- The command used to list all the remote branches available in the remote repository named origin: `git ls-remote --heads origin`